A protocol for random sequencer selection for the Aztec Network. Prior versions:

 Read more approaches to batching here.

-The tradeoff in batching is delayed finalisation: if we are not posting proofs to L1 for every block, then the network needs to wait until the batch proof is submitted for finalisation.
+The tradeoff in batching is delayed finalization: if we are not posting proofs to L1 for every block, then the network needs to wait until the batch proof is submitted for finalization.
 This can also lead to deeper L2 reorgs.

 In a batching model, proving for each block happens immediately as the block is revealed, same as usual.
 But the resulting proof is not submitted to L1: instead, it is aggregated into the proof of the next block.